Droughts in California

 The historical and ongoing droughts in California result from various complex meteorological phenomena, some of which are not fully understood by scientists.

 Drought is generally defined as "a deficiency of precipitation over an extended period of time (usually a season or more), resulting in a water shortage."

 A lack of rainfall (or snowfall) or precipitation in meager quantities, higher than average temperatures and dry air masses in the atmosphere commonly underlie drought conditions; these natural factors are further complicated by increases in populations and water demands.
 Since the California water supply is attained from numerous sources, fulfilled by varied and intricate weather patterns, there is no one cause of drought.
 California is not only the most populous state and largest agricultural producer in the United States, it is also the most biodiverse; as such, drought in California can have a far reaching economic and environmental impacts.

 There are five major technical categories of drought: (1) Meteorological, (2) Agricultural, (3) Hydrological, (4) Socioeconomic, and (5) Ecological.
 A meteorological drought may be short lived without causing disturbance; but when longer lasting may enter other categories according to its impacts.
-In addition to technical categories, the Governor Newsom administration introduced in 2023 the concept of a political drought, where state public policy actions would need to continue even after short-term drought conditions may have ameliorated.
+In addition to technical categories, Governor Gavin Newsom and his administration introduced in 2023 the concept of a political drought, where state public policy actions would need to continue even after short-term drought conditions may have ameliorated.

 Precipitation in California occurs mostly from November to May, with the vast majority of rain and snowfall across the state occurring during the winter months.
 This delicate balance means that a dry rainy season can have lasting consequences.

 Climate

 Drought is intrinsic to the natural climate of California.
 Across the Californian region, paleoclimate records dating back more than 1,000 years show more significant dry periods compared to the latest century.
 Ancient data reveals two mega-droughts that endured for well over a century, one lasting 220 years and one for 140 years.
-The 20th Century was fraught with numerous droughts, yet this era could be considered relatively "wet" compared against an expansive 3,500 year history.
+The 20th century was fraught with numerous droughts, yet this era could be considered relatively "wet" compared against an expansive 3,500 year history.
 In recent times, droughts lasting five to 10 years have raised concern, but are not anomalous.
 Rather, decade long droughts are an ordinary feature of the state's innate climate.
 Based on scientific evidence, dry spells as severe as the mega-droughts detected from the distant past are likely to recur, even in absence of anthropogenic climate change.